 2023: Scientific Discovery & Natural History Collections

-July 11th-July 14th, 2023.
-NHMLA is hosting a four-day workshop for educators exploring how specimens in natural history collections, and their associated data, are being used in timely research.
-The workshop will involve hands-on, multi-day immersion with visits to the Museum, the shore, the Cabrillo Aquarium, and AltaSea at the Port of Los Angeles.
-The workshop will introduce educators to publicly accessible education resources to aid in developing exciting and engaging curricula for students.
+July 10th-July 14th, 2023.
+NHMLA hosted a four-day workshop for educators exploring how specimens in natural history collections, and their associated data, are being used in timely research.
+The workshop involved hands-on, multi-day immersion with visits to the Museum, the California Science Center, the shore, the Cabrillo Aquarium, and AltaSea at the Port of Los Angeles.
+The workshop introduced educators to publicly accessible education resources to aid in developing exciting and engaging curricula for students.

 2022: Marine Biodiversity & Climate Change

 2021: Dive Into Marine Biodiversity

 June 28th-July 2nd, 2021.
 NHMLA hosted an educator workshop for California State University Dominguez Hills STEM teachers, involving hands-on, multi-day immersion with visits to the Museum, the shore, sampling from a research vessel, and exposure to traditional and modern approaches for studying marine biodiversity.

 New Specimens from 2021 Nautilus Cruises Eagerly Expected